Expert Panel: Children and Young People’s Dance

 Sujata is a leading Kathak artist who has worked extensively in the UK and all around the world for more than 30 years.
 She teaches at her own Academy and is the Artistic Director of Sujata Banerjee Dance Company, which is known for its high quality Classical work as well as innovative productions.
 Sujata has been actively involved in the development of dance education at grass root and at professional level.
 Sujata believes that dance should be an important part of a child’s development and everyone should have the chance to experience the ‘joy of moving in space’.

-Having studied sports scientist Sujata brings an unique approach to dance training.
+Having studied sports science, Sujata brings a unique approach to dance training.
 She lectures at different dance training schools to bring the awareness about the healthier dancer life.
 Sujata is a senior Examiner and also the Chair of the Classical Indian Dance Faculty of the Imperial Society of Teachers of Dancing (ISTD).

 Ginny is Artistic Director at the ISTD, where she is responsible for Teacher Training and Continuing Professional Development.

 Until March 2015, Ginny was also Vice-Chair of the National Dance Teachers Association.
 In this voluntary role she contributed to the organisation of the annual conferences and dancematters publications.
 She also represented the NDTA on the Dance Programme Board and the Dance UK Dance Teacher Mentoring Scheme panel.